 Instructions for Completing Financial Statements

-Before any family law case settles or goes before court there must be complete financial disclosure.
-This is done through a Form 13.1.
+Before any family law case in Ontario settles or goes before court, there must be complete financial disclosure.
+This is done through a Form 13.1 if there are property issues in dispute, or a Form 13 if there are no property issues.

-The following document provides some instructions on how to fill out this form
+The following document provides some instructions on how to fill out a Form 13.1.

 Overview of Documents Needed in a Family Law File